acoppes/acoppes/site/_drafts/test-draft.markdown

 ---
 layout: post
-title:  "Changing my mindset to make games in Unity using Entity Component System frameworks"
+title:  "Changing my mindset to make games using an Entity Component System approach"
 # date:   2022-11-22 00:08:30 -0300
 excerpt:  When using an ECS, what data goes in which Component, what logic goes in which System, when using a Scripting framework, what logic goes in scripts, etc, this blogpost tries to cover, with real examples, my experience with these decisions over the years of using different ECS frameworks in different games.
 author: Ariel Coppes